andrewanselmo/next/README.md

 # DESCRIPTION

-This web applicaiton is a low level eccommerce website that lets users view and search for specific items.
+This web applicaiton is a low level ecommerce website that lets users view and search for specific items.

 # OUTCOMES
 - Gained experience working with API's to render the items on the page.